 Public Health England exists to protect and improve the nation's health and wellbeing, and reduce health inequalities.
-It does this through world-class science, knowledge and intelligence, advocacy, partnerships and the delivery of specialist public health services.
-PHE is an operationally autonomous executive agency of the Department of Health.
+We do this through world-class science, knowledge and intelligence, advocacy, partnerships and the delivery of specialist public health services.
+We are an executive agency of the Department of Health, and are a distinct delivery organisation with operational autonomy to advise and support government, local authorities and the NHS in a professionally independent manner.

-Public Health England Wellington House 133-155 Waterloo Road London SE1 8UG www.gov.uk/phe Twitter: @PHE\uk
+Public Health England Wellington House 133-155 Waterloo Road London SE1 8UG Tel: 020 7654 8000 www.gov.uk/phe Twitter: @PHE_uk